cometbft/cometbft/docs/references/config/config.toml.md

 The [abci](#abci) parameter is used in conjunction with this parameter to define the protocol used for communication.

-In other cases, (for example in the [Gaia binary](https://github.com/cosmos/gaia)) CometBFT is imported as a library and the configuration entry is unused.
+In other cases (for example in the [Gaia binary](https://github.com/cosmos/gaia)), CometBFT is imported as a library and the configuration entry is unused.

 For development and testing, the [built-in ABCI application](../../guides/app-dev/abci-cli.md) can be used without additional processes running.